imranhasan22/handbook_imran/android.md

         textView.setAdapter(adapter);
 ```
 - `setThreshold` - specify the number of characters after which the dropdown with the autocomplete suggestions list would be displayed.

+# View
+Basic building block for user interface.

+It does not display any content on its own, it can be used as a placeholder, a separator, or a background element.
 # Themes
 - Theme.Holo
 - Theme.Holo.Light